decentraland/land-auction/README.md

     ) public returns (uint256 rate)

     /**
-    * @dev Convert allowed token to MANA and transfer the change in MANA to the sender
+    * @dev Convert allowed token to MANA and transfer the change in the original token
-    * Note that we will use the slippageRate cause it has a 3% buffer
+    * Note that we will use the slippageRate cause it has a 3% buffer and a deposit of 5% to cover
+    * the convertion fee.
+    * @param _bidId - uint256 of the bid Id
     * @param _fromToken - ERC20 token to be converted
     * @param _totalPrice - uint256 of the total amount in MANA
+    * @return uint256 of the total amount of MANA
+    */
-    * @return bool to confirm the convertion was successfully */ function _convertSafe(ERC20 _fromToken, uint256 _totalPrice) internal returns (bool);
+    function _convertSafe(ERC20 _fromToken, uint256 _totalPrice) internal returns (bool);